maya-a-iuga/Waterstones-Data-Collection-Project/README.md

        + can be True or False
        + --headless (if given value is False): will run webscraper in headless mode
        + no flag (value is True) : opens up Google Chrome

+#### Note.
+To run Scraper_Runner.py locally you will first need to instal a chromedriver.
+On MacOS you can use **brew install chromedriver**, then navigate to **usr/local/bin** and run the following **xattr -d com.apple.quarantine chromedriver** to verify the developer.
+Make sure that your local Chrome version matches the chromedriver version.

 ## GUI webscraper version
 The GUI directory also provides a user interface version of this webscraper.
 To use this GUI, you can clone this repository locally and then run webscraper_GUI.py on your machine.
 Alternatively, you can pull the GUI's Docker image as follow: docker pull mayaaiuga/scraper_gui.latest **(see next section on how to run docker image)**.

+#### Note.
+If you want to run the GUI not in headless mode, you will first need to install geckodriver (**brew install geckodriver** for MacOS).

 The GUI has a welcome page: